runabrandes/project-2/README.md

 - Font Awesome - for the icons used for the header
 - W3schools - for tips and tricks on coding techniques
 - Stack overflow - for more tips and tricks
-- Slack community - for assisting with some coding issues
+- Slack community - for aiding with some coding issues
-- The Code Institute Tutoring Team - for helping me with some JavaScript code I was unable to solve
+- The Code Institute Tutoring Team - for helping me with JavaScript code I was unable to solve (marked in scipt.js file)
 - YouTube - for different videos on JavaScript functions that gave me a starting idea on how to develop this quiz
   - [First video used](https://www.youtube.com/watch?v=riDzcEQbX6k&t=1453s)
   - [Second video used](https://www.youtube.com/watch?v=PBcqGxrr9g8&t=1052s)